Nishit41/Modern-Full-Stack-React-Projects/README.md

   Providing a REST API using Express

 ## ch-4 Frontend
-   Viewing a single post
+   Viewing a single post,
-   Creating a new post
+   Creating a new post,
-   Listing posts
+   Listing posts,
-   Filtering posts
+   Filtering posts,
    Sorting posts